Homemade browning sauce - the essential multipurpose pantry staple condiment which is used in a number of Caribbean recipes.

 - Be very careful when adding the hot water as the sugar may splutter and raise up.

-- Use a non-stick saucepan or an old saucepan.
+- Use a non-stick saucepan or preferably an old saucepan.
 DON'T use one of your fancy or brand new saucepans.

 - Store in the refrigerator for several months to over a year once chilled.